10 Tips to Increase Sibling Bonding

 Respect one another

 Teach good people skills to your children.
 Instruct them to honor and respect each other.
 Teach them to communicate well, and have them practice listening skills.
 Help them work out their issues in a healthy way.
 Talk to them about the importance of forgiveness and apologizing when necessary.
+All these skills are important for the life experiences they will have.

 Promote uniqueness

-Point out that God made each person special and unique, and that their sibling’s differences are special.
+Point out that God made each person special and unique, and that their sibling’s individual differences are special.
 Just because they are annoyed by something their sibling tends to do doesn’t mean they need to react in unkindness.

 Share stories